Leakage and Interpretability in Concept-Based Models: Definition of leakage

 \section{Definition of leakage}

-The explainability of CBMs and CEMs assumes that learnt concepts are aligned with ground-truth human-interpretable concepts.
+The interpretability of CBMs and CEMs assumes that learnt concepts are aligned with ground-truth human-interpretable concepts.
 However, on general grounds that is not the case.
-During training, concept-based models often encode additional input information into the learned concepts to enhance task accuracy - \emph{information leakage} occurs \citep{Kazhdan2021IsDA, margeloiu2021, Mahinpei2021PromisesAP, Addressing_leakage, Lockhart2022TowardsLT, ragkousis24}.
-The model is not relying solely on the value of concepts for its task prediction, but also on such leaked information, hindering interpretability.
-The reasoning of the model thus becomes effectively obscure to human agents, to a degree specified by the amount of leakage.
+During training, concept-based models often encode additional input information into the learned concepts to enhance task accuracy.
+When this happens \emph{information leakage} occurs \citep{Kazhdan2021IsDA, margeloiu2021, Mahinpei2021PromisesAP, Addressing_leakage, Lockhart2022TowardsLT, ragkousis24}, and the model does not rely solely on the value of concepts for its task prediction, but also on leaked information, which hinders interpretability.
+The reasoning of the model thus becomes effectively obscure to human overseers, to a degree specified by the amount of leakage.

-In practice leakage manifests as additional structure arising in the learnt concept distributions, as showcased in Figure \ref{figure_TT_leakage_concept_distributions}.
-In this example models must learn two binary concepts for a binary classification task (see Appendix \ref{App_experiments_Datasets} for more details).
+In practice, information leakage manifests as additional structure arising in the learnt concept distributions, as shown in Figure \ref{figure_TT_leakage_concept_distributions}.
+In this synthetic example, models must learn two binary concepts $c_1,\,c_2$ and the binary task is to predict the function $y = c_1 \, \texttt{OR} \;c_2$ (see Appendix \ref{App_experiments_Datasets} for more details).
 We compare the distributions of activations for the first concept by a hard CBM and two soft CBMs, with either intermediate ($\lambda = 1$) or low ($\lambda = 0.01$) concept supervision.
 By definition no leakage can be present in hard CBMs, since concept learning is independent of task learning, and concepts are converted to binary values before being passed to the final head, preventing leaked information.
 Soft CBMs with lower concept supervision are instead more prone to leakage as accurate concept learning is not enforced during training \citep[see][and our results in Section \ref{sec_causes_of_leakage}]{koh20a, Kazhdan2021IsDA}.